-"Spinal cord compression experienced by many patients with cancer.
+"Compression of the spinal cord felt by many patients with cancer.
 Until now, people had to spend a lot of time to go through radiation therapy.
-Research shows that without prejudice to the treatment we can help patients to devote more time to hobbies, and not cancer , "- says Joshua Jones, MD.
+Research shows that without prejudice to the treatment we can help patients to devote more time to hobbies, and not cancer, "- says Joshua Jones, MD.

 A study presented at the annual meeting of the American Society of Clinical Oncology in 2017.